 Most multi-way portable socket outlets allow this insertion of the EARTH pin into the EARTH pin socket.
-Doing so opens the shutters of the sockets for the other two pins – LIVE and NEUTRAL – in many cases.
+Doing so opens the shutters of the sockets for the other two pins – LIVE and NEUTRAL.
 People can then poke metallic objects such as pins, paper clips and small keys and screwdrivers into the open holes and get a severe electric shock.
 This is a clear danger visible in these photos below:

 Further Issues With Mains Extension Cable Safety

 After publishing this post I received a couple of comments from Alastair Wilson.
 He reminded me of two other issues regarding 13 Amp Mains Extension Cable Safety and 13 Amp Plugs.
 They are:

 - The fire risk when using extension cables with a heavy current passing through them if they’re still coiled up.

 - The danger to persons (particularly children) if they use old 13 Amp Plugs without the insulation on the Live and Neutral pins that later plugs have.

 1. Using A Coiled-up Mains Extension Cable Can Be Dangerous